 At this point, our research finds minor differentiation in basic features and functions among products for consolidation software.
 Buyers’ preferences most often are shaped by their assessment of how easy it is to use a given vendor’s product, how well the software aligns with their existing business practices, the total cost of ownership, how closely the software fits with their company’s internal IT requirements and the degree to which a company prefers vendor standardization.

-Yet even corporations with a single ERP vendor can shorten the time itvr_fcc_financial_close_and_spreadsheets takes them to close because process automation features can speed handoffs and quickly identify delays and bottlenecks.
+Yet even corporations with a single ERP vendor can shorten the time it takes them to close because process automation features can speed handoffs and quickly identify delays and bottlenecks.
 As well, using dedicated consolidation software often enables a company to reduce the use of desktop spreadsheets in the closing process because, for example, it can have calculations for common cost allocations built into the system (as Adaptive Planning’s does).
 Our research has consistently found that heavy use of desktop spreadsheets results in more errors and that resolving these errors consumes time and resources.
 On average, companies that are substantial users of spreadsheets in their close said they could save 1.7 days if all errors in the close were eliminated, compared to just 1.1 day for those that use spreadsheets infrequently in closing.

 Adaptive Planning’s software has a prebuilt connection with NetSuite and can incorporate financial and accounting data from cloud vendors such as FinancialForce, Intacct and Workday, or from on-premises vendors such as Infor, Microsoft Dynamics, Oracle, QuickBooks, Sage and SAP through direct or flat file connectors.
 As the number of systems deployed increases, especially in larger organizations, Adaptive Planning will be able to demonstrate the ability of its existing users to handle the data loads required by prospective customers.